If you’re a light mobile user, it’s best to choose a low-cost Pay As You Go plan with no monthly subscription or credit expiry.

 If you only use your mobile phone from time to time, but tend to use it quite a lot on the days when you do, Vodafone’s Pay As You Go 1 is worth considering.

 On the Pay As You Go 1 plan, you’ll pay 20p/minute, 20p/text and 20p per 5MB of data.
 The maximum daily charge is capped at £1 per day which gives you unlimited minutes, unlimited texts and up to 500MB of data.
-What this means is you can save money by batching up a number of long phone calls or by using more data together on one day.
+What this means is you can save money by batching up lots of your usage together on one day.

 Vodafone offers 99% population coverage on their 2G, 3G and 4G networks.
 You can top-up from £5 each time and your credit will never expire providing your SIM card remains active (you’ll need to use it for a chargeable activity at least once every 270 days).
 Unfortunately, it isn’t possible to buy a one-month bundle unless you switch to Vodafone’s Big Value Bundles tariff.